10 Essential Figma Tips for UX Designers

 2. Take stock

-Look at your colors, fonts, icons, and components.
+Look at your colours, fonts, icons, and components.
 You'll spot what needs fixing.

 3. Use Figma's tools